abdullahkady/guc-client/README.md

 ### 5.2 UnknownSystemError

 The error gets thrown whenever the system raises an exception that was not handled (500 on the GUC server basically).

 The error object doesn't contain any further metadata, for the sake of privacy, since such errors dump the stacktrace (as of the time of writing this).

 ## 6. Contribution

-For any feedback or issues, please feel free to open an [issue](https://github.com/AbdullahKady/guc-client/issues), make sure to keep it as detailed as possible.
+For any feedback or issues, feel free to open an [issue](https://github.com/AbdullahKady/guc-client/issues), make sure to keep it as detailed as possible.

 If you would like to contribute, feel free to fork the repo, and open a PR.
-However, please create an issue first with the feature/bug-fix you would like to implement, since it might be in-work already.
+However, please _create an issue first_ with the feature/bug-fix you would like to implement, since it might be in-work already.

 ## 7. License